-Students are strongly encouraged to apply as early as possible as there are limited spots available per program.
+Students are strongly encouraged to apply as early as possible, as there are limited spots available per program.
 A parent/guardian must be present to complete the application.

 Eastland-Fairfield has more than 30 programs to choose from at both the Eastland Career Center and Fairfield Career Center campuses, as well at satellite locations in our associate school districts at Gahanna Lincoln High School, Groveport Madison High School, New Albany High School, Reynoldsburg High School, and Pickerington North High School.

-Students in 11th and 12th grade in our 16 associate school districts or who reside within the communities served by our 16 associate school (private school, home schooled, etc.) are eligible to attend and are encouraged to apply in 10th grade.
+Students in 11th and 12th grade in our 16 associate school districts or who reside within the communities served by our 16 associate schools (private school, home schooled, etc.) are eligible to attend and are encouraged to apply in 10th grade.

 Students who are eligible to attend an Eastland-Fairfield participating school, and who meet admission requirements, will have first priority in all programs.
 Students admitted through open enrollment, who meet admission requirements, will have second priority.
 The following are admissions requirements for the 2021-2022 school year:

-Full junior status, or the equivalent, or the age of 16 by the first week of October of the anticipated enrollment year;
+- Full junior status, or the equivalent, or the age of 16 by the first week of October of the anticipated enrollment year;

-Must meet any requirements of the particular program in which the student wishes to enroll:
+- Must meet any requirements of the particular program in which the student wishes to enroll:

-Applicants with sophomore status are assigned the highest priority in the selection process;
+- Applicants with sophomore status are assigned the highest priority in the selection process;

-Competitive GPA from grades 9 and 10;
+- Competitive GPA from grades 9 and 10;

-Competitive attendance record in excess of 90%;
+- Competitive attendance record in excess of 90%;

-Limited discipline history.
+- Limited discipline history

 Students are encouraged to apply as soon as you choose a program.
 There is no application fee.
 The application timeline is below:

-Round 1- deadline February 7, 2019 (status letters mailed in mid-late March)
+- Round 1- deadline February 5, 2021 (status letters mailed in mid-late March)

-Round 2- deadline March 8, 2019 (status letters mailed mid April)
+- Round 2- deadline March 5, 2021 (status letters mailed mid April)